 NRHP Listing Date 03/15/1979

 Now appearing only as an archaeological site, the James Monroe Birthplace is located in rural Westmoreland County near Colonial Beach.
-Built circa 1752 by James’s father, Spence Monroe, the house which once stood on the property had less than 1,600-square feet of floor space during the time James lived there with his parents and four siblings.
-James Monroe sold the family property in 1780.
-By the mid-19th century the building was no longer occupied, and perhaps completely destroyed.
-Although originally listed on the Virginia Landmarks Register and National Register of Historic Places in 1979, recent archaeological discoveries have caused this resource’s nomination to be reevaluated in light of the research potential available in the structural remains of the Monroe birthplace dwelling, as well as related features and activity areas.
+Built circa 1752 by James’s father, Spence Monroe, the house which once stood on the property had less than 1,600 square feet of floor space during the time James lived there with his parents and four siblings.
+James Monroe sold the family property in 1783.
+By the mid-19th century, the property had passed through multiple owners and the Monroes’ dwelling no longer was standing.
+Although originally listed in the Virginia Landmarks Register and National Register of Historic Places in 1979, archaeological discoveries later in the 20th century caused this resource’s nomination to be reevaluated in light of the research potential available in the structural remains of the Monroe birthplace dwelling, as well as related features and activity areas.
 Such issues as plantation organization and master-slave relationships are among several areas of research that stand to benefit from further exploration of this site.

 [VLR Listed: 12/5/2007; NRHP Listed: 4/10/2008]

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.

 NPS: National Park Service

 NHL: National Historic Landmark